AKROGIS/Park-Observer/Park Observer/Documentation/Protocol Specification.md

 # Esri Objects

-This section describes the esri JSON objects used in the protocol specification, mostly by linking to the online documentation provided by Esri.
+This section describes the esri JSON objects used in the protocol specification, mostly by linking to the online documentation provided by esri.
 However at the time of writing, there are some gaps, particularly with regard to default values.
 These gaps were closed with some testing that is documented below.
 These tests are valid for Park Observer 2.0.0 which uses version 100.8 of the esri SDK.
-I expect that these default will remain stable, but since Esri has not documented them, they may change.
+I expect that these default will remain stable, but since esri has not documented them, they may change.
 If a particular value is important to you it is best to specify it explicitly rather than relying on the undocumented default behavior.

 ## Text Symbol

-The feature label can specify the label format with an Esri text symbol JSON object as described in the
+The feature label can specify the label format with an esri text symbol JSON object as described in the
 [text symbol section of the ArcGIS ReST API](http://resources.arcgis.com/en/help/arcgis-rest-api/#/Symbol_Objects/02r3000000n5000000/).

 The minimal text symbol is:
 ```
 {
   "type": "esriTS"
 }